kyleboas/tacticsjournal.com/research/research.md

     <div class="r-pricing-card">
       <div class="r-pricing-tbd">$0.85</div>
       <div class="r-pricing-explain">Right now the system aims to keep report cost to about $0.85 per report.</div>
-      <div class="r-pricing-guarantee">That limit can change as the system improves.</div>
+      <div class="r-pricing-guarantee">That limit can increased by how much interest.</div>
     </div>

     <!-- Visual: demand bar -->